domogik/domogik/trunk/README.txt

 X10
 ***

+* Install heyu (for x10 technology)
+  * Plug in your CM11 device.
+Check /var/log/messages to see to which tty it was attached.
+    This will be asked when running "make install"
+  * ./Configure
+  * make
+  * make install (as root)

-* Install heyu (for x10 technology) and make sure it is running properly, running manual commands.
+  * make sure it is running properly, running manual commands.
 Then stop heyu.

 * Go to the 'config' directory and run : python generate_config.py all